RhubarbPHP/Rhubarb/docs/response-generating.md

 ]);
 ```

-Creating HTML directly with a response generating class is usually reserved for very simple use cases.
-For normal
+Creating HTML directly with a response generating class is usually reserved for very simple, non interactive use cases.
-interactive HTML it's better to use a design pattern like MVP which you can find in the [leaf](/manual/module.leaf/)
+For normal interactive screen design it's better to use a design pattern like MVP which you can find in the [leaf](/manual/module.leaf/) module.
-module.